Anna Maria of Ostfriesland

 Anna Maria of Ostfriesland (23 June 1601 – 15 February 1634) was a German noblewoman.

 She was a daughter of Count Enno III of East Frisia and Anna of Holstein-Gottorp.
 Her paternal grandmother was Katharina of Sweden, a daughter of Gustav I of Sweden and his second wife Margareta Leijonhufvud.

-On 4 September 1622 she married Adolf Frederick I, Duke of Mecklenburg-Schwerin (1588–1658).
+On 4 September 1622 she married her first cousin Adolf Frederick I, Duke of Mecklenburg-Schwerin (1588–1658).
 They had the following children: